Geotechcompany/SpareFinder.org/CREW_ANALYSIS_REALTIME_IMPLEMENTATION.md

-# Deep Research Real-Time Progress Implementation
+# SpareFinder Research Real-Time Progress Implementation

 ## Overview
-This implementation enables real-time Deep Research progress tracking in the History page.
+This implementation enables real-time SpareFinder Research progress tracking in the History page.
 When users click "SpareFinder AI Research" on the upload page, they are redirected to the History page where they can watch the analysis progress in real-time.

 ## What Was Implemented